R. J. Hampton

-Roderick "R. J." Hampton Jr. (born February 7, 2001) is an American professional basketball player for the Detroit Pistons of the National Basketball Association (NBA).
-He played for the New Zealand Breakers of the National Basketball League (NBL) before applying for the NBA draft.
+Roderick Deon Hampton Jr. (born February 7, 2001) is an American professional basketball player for the Changsha Yongsheng of the National Basketball League in China.
 He was a five-star recruit at Little Elm High School in Little Elm, Texas.
 He was drafted by the Milwaukee Bucks as the 24th overall pick in the 2020 NBA draft.

 High school career

 Since his freshman season, Hampton played varsity basketball for Little Elm High School in Little Elm, Texas.
 In his first high school game on November 17, 2016, he led all scorers with 33 points in a 78–52 win over Naaman Forest High School.
 As a freshman, Hampton averaged 23.6 points, 7.2 rebounds, 4.2 assists, and 3.5 steals per game, leading Little Elm to a 29–5 record and the District 14-5A title.
 He was named to the MaxPreps Freshman All-American first team and earned Texas Association of Basketball Coaches (TABC) Class 5A All-State and Dallas Morning News All-Area Newcomer of the Year honors.

 In May 2017, Hampton announced that he was transferring to the nationally ranked basketball program of Montverde Academy in Montverde, Florida, before deciding to return to Little Elm.
 In the 2017–18 season, Hampton averaged 30.3 points, 8.8 rebounds, six assists, 4.4 steals, and 2.5 blocks per game, guiding Little Elm to a 28–8 record.
 He garnered MaxPreps Sophomore All-American first team, USA Today All-Texas first team, and TABC 5A All-State recognition.

 On December 14, 2018, Hampton scored 33 points in an 80–66 victory over South Garland High School, matching up against fellow coveted recruit Tyrese Maxey.
 On December 29, he posted a career-high 50 points, 12 rebounds, seven assists, and six steals in an 86–62 win over Coppell High School.
 In February 2019, Hampton had another 50-point game in an 83–80 loss to Northwest High School.
 As a junior, Hampton averaged 32 points, 9.7 rebounds, 6.4 assists, and 3.9 steals per game, helping Little Elm achieve a 24–10 record.
 On March 15, he was named Texas Gatorade Player of the Year, becoming the first non-senior to win the award since Justise Winslow in 2013.
 He also earned USA Today All-USA first team and MaxPreps All-American second team distinction.
 On April 30, Hampton reclassified to the 2019 class, forgoing his senior year and graduating from high school after about three weeks of online classes.